 Way Way Outside

-One other way anticorruption policy could work would only cost the American people about $5.35 billion per year or one percent of annual military spending.
+One other way anti-corruption policy could work would only cost the American people about $5.35 billion per year or less than one percent of annual military spending and not counting the off budget stuff.
 In other words, a drop in the $4 trillion annual budget of the United States.
 What if you would pay every your member of Congress $10 million a year for their services.
 Now that is paying attention.

 The accountability strings could be many.
-Holding that number by law without an increase for five or ten years would satisfy evaluators.
+Holding that number by law without an increase for five or ten years would satisfy critics.
 A clear incentive for representatives would be to hold spending influence on inflation to a minimum and yes, that is a tax on the dollar, not the income.
-An argument for eliminating income-tax is here.

 Know that the GND Resolution is not law, it is a promise.
-Accountability to its vision is proof to the hard work needed to get laws passed.
-Win or lose in passing legislation it is the measure of the problem and it is a twelve or twenty-year game.
+Accountability to its vision will be the proof of the hard work needed to get laws passed.
+Win or lose in passing legislation is the measure of the problem and it is a twelve or twenty-year game.
 The GND Resolution also measures the quality of pressure in the persuasiveness of science.
-The hypothesis is if more legislators were scientists instead of mostly lawyers, the arguments for change might improve.
-Membership organization serving scientists such as 314.org are taking direct action on this the point.
+The hypothesis is out there, if more legislators were scientists instead of mostly lawyers, the arguments for change might improve.
+Membership organizations serving scientists such as 314.org are taking direct action on this point.
 They are motivated well by Albert Einstein who said science does not need to be silent on political matters.

 Coalitions of Innovators and Mobilizers

 Given current political conditions, the work of following the money is difficult but not impossible.
-The coffers of lobbyists and political leadership are secretly entwined.
+Can you say Paradise Papers or Panama Papers?
+The coffers of lobbyists and today’s political leadership are secretly entwined.
 The unending campaign, the ring of phones and piles of postcards and bodies in the hallways of federal offices can be enough in a democracy, but will it be in time?

 Getting to know how well Seattle’s Democracy Voucher Program is working will add to your confidence.
 It is a remarkable public campaign financing idea.
 It helps residents participate in local government by 1) supporting campaigns and 2) running for office themselves.
 The idea is to make elections competitive and interesting to voters.
 The Brennan Center for Justice paid attention to it because political campaigns represent the heart of the First Amendment to the U.S. Constitution.

-This does not reduce the Brennan Center’s interest in reducing negative influences on political campaigns bought by forces that want to run elections with as few voters as possible and have the winning votes go according to a script or plan.
+This fear of “the mob” does not reduce the Brennan Center’s interest in reducing negative influences on political campaigns bought by forces that want to run elections with as few voters as possible and have the winning votes go according to a script or plan.
 As this is the behavior of the “moneyed elites,” balance becomes the issue, not new viewpoints.